-Powell asks Fed to examine staff trading rules after disclosures - The Boston Globe
+Powell asks fed to examine staff trading rules after disclosures - The Boston Globe

 Advertisement

-The disclosure by Kaplan, a former senior executive of Goldman Sachs Group Inc., shows that among multiple $1 million-plus transactions in his portfolio, he bought and sold iShares Floating Rate Bond ETF, which tracks the level of bonds under five years of maturity, and would be influenced by Fed rate policies and projections.
+The disclosure by Kaplan, a former senior executive of Goldman Sachs, shows that among multiple $1 million-plus transactions in his portfolio, he bought and sold iShares Floating Rate Bond ETF, which tracks the level of bonds under five years of maturity, and would be influenced by Fed rate policies and projections.

 Rosengren’s disclosure listed stakes in four separate real estate investment trusts and listed multiple purchases and sales in those and other securities.
 Those investments raised eyebrows because he has publicly warned about the risks in commercial real estate.